London’s first clean air zone has improved air quality, research shows

 TfL’s report showed that 93,700 vehicles which failed to meet minimum emissions standards were driven in the capital on an average day in the first month after the expansion.

-Some 36% were exempt, leaving about 60,000, including those owned by private motorists and businesses, liable for the daily charge.
+Some 36 per cent were exempt, leaving about 60,000, including those owned by private motorists and businesses, liable for the daily charge.

-That is 3% of the total number of vehicles recorded as being driven in London each day.
+That is 3 per cent of the total number of vehicles recorded as being driven in London each day.

 The figures suggest TfL receives approximately £730,000 a day in Ulez fees.

-Enforcement action is taken in response to people not paying the Ulez charge in relation to 3% of non-compliant vehicles, equivalent to about 2,000 a day.
+Enforcement action is taken in response to people not paying the Ulez charge in relation to 3 per cent of non-compliant vehicles, equivalent to about 2,000 a day.

 TfL said it issued 13,480 fixed penalty notices (FPNs) between September 26 to 30.